 1. In-salon toner

 Salon toners, which are often hair glosses or demi-permanent dyes, deposit sheer pigments onto your hair to enhance its overall color (think of them like pantyhose for your hair).
 These formulas help neutralize brass, impart shine, brighten your color, and make your hair feel silky-soft.
-Professional glosses are ideal for those dealing with stubborn or severely brassy orange hair.
+Professional glosses are ideal for stubborn or severely brassy orange hair.
 The pampering salon technique can last six to eight weeks on your hair, depending on how often you wash it.

-2. At-home hair gloss
+2. At-home toner

 3. Blue shampoo